 Welcome to the MIT School of Science Office of Diversity, Equity, and Inclusion (DEI), housed within the Office of the Dean.
 Created in 2021, this office is committed to fostering an inclusive and diverse work environment.

-We believe that talented people come from all backgrounds and communities, but that a lack of access to resources and opportunity can limit the realization of one’s full potential.
-As a premier institution of higher learning, it is our responsibility to enable access for all groups — because that enriches our science and our community.
+As our DEI Vision Statement below outlines, we believe that talented people come from all backgrounds and communities, but that a lack of access to resources and opportunity can limit inclusion.
+We owe it to ourselves to ensure that every member of our community feels a sense of inclusion and belonging.

 Our School of Science DEI Annual Report 2023 provides information on DEI activities across the school.
 This builds on our School of Science DEI Action Framework, which serves as the school’s DEI blueprint over the next few years.
 This framework supports the MIT Strategic Action Plan for Belonging, Achievement, and Composition.